DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/staff-wellbeing/staff-wellbeing-policy.md

 At the Pingle Academy we have introduced practices to support staff wellbeing.

+For example, we:
-For example, we train line managers at all levels, we have reduced the volume of emails sent to staff, and we avoid directed time after 4:30pm.
+* train line managers at all levels
+* reduced the volume of emails sent to staff
+* avoid directed time after 4:30pm.

 Staff have access to a number of resources to support their mental health.